Intergenerational Mobility Trends and the Changing Role of Female Labor: Data Registers and Variable Definitions

 Occupational codes for the child generation are primarily taken from the 1985 and 1990 censuses for individuals born in the years 1951-1955, and primarily from population register data for birth cohorts 1956 to 1979.
 Since these sources use different classification systems, we have created a mapping between the NYK and the SSYK occupational codes at the 3-digit level, available upon request.
 The population occupation register, contained in the \textit{Integrated database for labour market research (LISA)} uses an adapted version of the ISCO-08 classifications, called SSYK-2012, and is available in our data for the years 2012-2017\footnote{Years 2012 and 2013 are re-coded at the 4-digit level from the earlier SSYK-96 occupation codes, using the official translation key from Statistics Sweden (https://www.scb.se/dokumentation/klassifikationer-och-standarder/standard-for-svensk-yrkesklassificering-ssyk/ 2022-09-08.)}.
 As a result, the age at which occupations are observed among the child sample varies between 35 and 56, which might induce noise in between-birth cohort comparisons.
 On the other hand, this age span corresponds to prime working age, and occupational choice is relatively constant, especially given the broad classes we use in our analysis.

-Information on parent- and children-specific rates of full time work are calculated using the Swedish Level of Living Survey, which is a nationally representative survey on about 0.1 \% of the adult population from years 1968, 1974, 1981, 1991, 2000 and 2010.
+Information on parent- and children-specific rates of full time work are calculated using the Swedish Level of Living Survey, which is a nationally representative survey on about 0.1 \% of the adult population from years 1968, 1974, 1981, 1991, 2000, and 2010.
 Respondents are asked about their contracted number of weekly working hours (1974 and on), alternatively about their number of hours worked last week (1968).
-Only respondents with non-zero survey weights are kept in the sample. \textit{Parents} are defined as individual between age 45 and 55 with at least one child in survey waves 1968-1991.
-We set the "birth year of the child" to 1951, 1957, 1964 and 1974, respectively, i.e. 18 years before the observation. \textit{Children} are defined as individuals aged between 30 and 36 in years 1981 to 2010.
+Only respondents with non-zero survey weights are kept in the sample. \textit{Parents} are defined as individuals aged 45-55 with at least one child in the survey waves 1968-1991.
+We set the "birth year of the child" to 1951, 1957, 1964, and 1974, respectively, i.e. 18 years before the observation. \textit{Children} are defined as individuals aged between 30 and 36 in the years 1981 to 2010.

 The highest attained level of education is observed in the 1970 census, and in the annual population registers that start in 1990.
 Each person is assigned the level of education that he or she displays in the year closest in time to when income is observed (age 36 for children; age 18 of the child for the parents).
-Years of education is then inferred from these categorical data (e.g. completing a three-year secondary education program is coded as twelve years of education, or eleven years if the person completed primary school when it was still only seven years in duration).
+Years of education is then inferred from these categorical data (e.g., completing a three-year secondary education program is coded as twelve years of education, or eleven years if the person completed primary school when it was still only seven years in duration).

 \begin{landscape} \arraystretch{0.3} \begin{threeparttable}

 \begingroup

 \endgroup \end{threeparttable} \end{landscape}